 The COVID-19 pandemic has sewn chaos and confusion into the fabric of almost every aspect of our lives.
 In short order, policymakers and advocates alike have had to adjust to this shifting landscape.
 Among the topics that have dominated state and national policy discussions since March is the expected impact that the pandemic will have upon this year’s elections.
 Even as the calendar turns to October, there is still so much that is unknown about how November’s General Election will play out.
 Understandably, a focal point of these debates during this period of uncertainty has been the availability and capacity for mail balloting as an avenue to promoting voter safety.
 A much less-frequently discussed topic, however, is the accessibility of mail balloting for voters with visual impairments and other print disabilities.

 In Florida, mail balloting has been a centerpiece of our state’s election administration for nearly two decades.
-Voters may request a “vote by mail” (VBM) ballot and do not have to explain their justification or need for this request.
+Voters may request a “vote-by-mail” (VBM) ballot and do not have to explain their justification or need for this request.
 Although state election law includes a provision requiring the state to work with the disability community to achieve fully accessible VBM balloting, voting rights advocates from across the state’s disability communities have been waging an uphill battle to fulfill the Legislature’s intent.

-This summer, however, that all began to finally change when the Florida Council of the Blind (FCB) and its members signed a Settlement Agreement with the 67 supervisors of elections and the Florida Secretary of State to implement a Remote Accessible Vote By Mail (RAVBM) system in the state.
+This summer, however, that all began to finally change when the Florida Council of the Blind (FCB) and its members signed a Settlement Agreement with the 67 supervisors of elections and the Florida Secretary of State to implement a Remote Accessible Vote-By-Mail (RAVBM) system in the state.
 For November’s election, RAVBM will be a feature of November’s elections in five pilot counties (Miami-Dade, Orange, Pinellas, Volusia and Nassau).
 In advance of the state’s 2022 elections, RAVBM will arrive in all counties everywhere in the state.

 Access the Vote Florida (ATVFL) coalition partner Jason Hahr talked recently with several FCB members who were involved in aspects of this litigation and its settlement – current FCB President Sheila Young, past FCB President Jim Kracht, and FCB member Doug Hall.
 Portions of their conversation together follow.